JonnyMurillo288/Fantasy-Baseball-Tools/README.md

 `python3 two_starts.py [-arguments]`

 - Current Commands:
-    -[-h or -help] displays the help menu and split stats -[-d or -display] displays the pitchers with two starts next week and their matchups -["Pitcher Name"] [-s of -stats] <Split Stat>
+    - [-h or -help] displays the help menu and split stats
+    - [-d or -display] displays the pitchers with two starts next week and their matchups
+    - ["Pitcher Name"] [-s of -stats] <Split Stat>

 - Split Stat Options
     -Season Totals